nmiller120/Nand2Tetris-VM_Translator/README.md

 ## What does the Virtual Machine do?

 For the scope of this project the virtual machine acts as a translator of virtual machine code.
 Programs written in a high level programming language are compiled into VM code by the compiler.
 The VM translator takes this VM code and translates it into assembly instructions for the host CPU.
-In more sophisticated virtual machines, code can be compiled during runtime using a method called just in time compilation.
-For this course we were only expected to write a program that translates this VM code prior to the program exectution and store the resulting assembly code in an output file.
+In more sophisticated virtual machines, code can be compiled during runtime using a method called just-in-time compilation.
+For this course we were only expected to write a program that translates the VM code prior to the program exectution and stores the resulting assembly code in an output file.

 ## Explaination of the VM Language